 This Act shall not affect the provisions of the University of Western Australia Act 1911.

-[Section 15 amended by No. 75 of 2000 s.
+[Section 15 amended: No. 75 of 2000 s.
 18.]

 Notes

-1 This is a compilation of the Public Education Endowment Act 1909 and includes the amendments made by the other written laws referred to in the following table.
-The table also contains information about any previous reprint.
+1 This reprint is a compilation as at 8 May 2015 of the Public Education Endowment Act 1909 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table